 The other benefit of the Compact's light weight is that we can move it around the campground by hand if we need to using just the hitch wheel it came with.

 How Many Does the Shasta Compact Sleep?
 Dream Like a Sardine in a Can(ned Ham)Click thumbnail to view full-size

 Compact Undercarriage Photos - Where Rubber Meets the RoadClick thumbnail to view full-size

 How to Hook up an Air Conditioner in a Shasta Compact—Get out Your Duct TapeClick thumbnail to view full-size

 A Portable Air Conditioner That Works for a Camper

-We looked for the smallest window air conditioner we could buy reasonably and found that its about 1" too tall to fit under the bench seats and vent out the side exterior storage compartment.
-Hmmm... finally we came across our solution; a portable Danby air conditioner (see photo) that could be placed in the closet/bathroom.
+We looked for the smallest window air conditioner we could buy reasonably and found that it was about 1" too tall to fit under the bench seats and vent out the side exterior storage compartment.
+Hmmm... finally we came across our solution; a portable (see photo) that could be placed in the closet/bathroom.
+Danby air conditioner

 The air conditioner needed two external vents: one for the condensation to drip (because in our humid climate the water storage tank fills up too quickly to make it through the night) and one for the hot air to vent.
 Since we had removed the potty we had a nice round hole in the floor already.
 This (thanks to a good amount of duct tape which isn't the prettiest thing, but works) vents the hot air.
 One additional small hole drilled through for the 1/4 inch drip tube and we were up and running.
 Note; we had already upgraded the electric and placed an outlet in the closet.
 With just enough slack in the vent lines, the unit can be wheeled into the main room at night to cool us off and wheeled out of the way during the day.
 It's brought down a 98 degree day in high summer to a lovely 76.
 It's a win!